What is a Deadlift Exercise – Introduction

 Neglecting your posterior chain is tantamount to ignoring the most important muscles you need to build overall strength.

-Now, when you wonder which muscles is the deadlift working, you can guess the answer.
+Now, when you wonder which muscles are the deadlift working, you can guess the answer.

 The deadlift works all of the major muscle groups of your posterior chain and then some.